Sciencast Management LP Increases Position in American Express (NYSE:AXP)

 Sciencast Management LP increased its stake in shares of American Express (NYSE:AXP) by 348.2% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 9,475 shares of the payment services company’s stock after buying an additional 7,361 shares during the quarter.
 Sciencast Management LP’s holdings in American Express were worth $1,613,000 as of its most recent SEC filing.

-American Express (NYSE:AXP) last posted its quarterly earnings results on Thursday, October 21st.
-The payment services company reported $2.27 earnings per share for the quarter, beating the consensus estimate of $1.80 by $0.47.
+American Express (NYSE:AXP) last posted its quarterly earnings data on Thursday, October 21st.
+The payment services company reported $2.27 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.80 by $0.47.
+The firm had revenue of $10.93 billion during the quarter, compared to analysts’ expectations of $10.55 billion.
 American Express had a net margin of 19.54% and a return on equity of 28.48%.
-The business had revenue of $10.93 billion during the quarter, compared to analysts’ expectations of $10.55 billion.
-During the same quarter in the prior year, the company posted $1.30 EPS.
-The business’s revenue for the quarter was up 24.9% on a year-over-year basis.
-On average, sell-side analysts forecast that American Express will post 9.34 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 24.9% on a year-over-year basis.
+During the same quarter last year, the company posted $1.30 EPS.
+Research analysts forecast that American Express will post 9.34 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, November 10th.
-Stockholders of record on Friday, October 8th were paid a $0.43 dividend.
-The ex-dividend date of this dividend was Thursday, October 7th.
-This represents a $1.72 annualized dividend and a dividend yield of 1.10%.
-American Express’s dividend payout ratio (DPR) is 17.97%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, November 10th.
+Investors of record on Friday, October 8th were given a dividend of $0.43 per share.
+The ex-dividend date was Thursday, October 7th.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 1.10%.
+American Express’s payout ratio is currently 17.97%.

 American Express Co engages in the provision of charge and credit card products and travel-related services.
 It operates through the following segments: Global Consumer Services Group, Global Commercial Services, Global Merchant and Network Services, and Corporate and Other.
 The Global Consumer Services Group segment issues a wide range of proprietary consumer cards globally.